nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 .. _CONFIG_EXTERNAL_SENSORS_BSEC_TEMPERATURE_OFFSET:

 CONFIG_EXTERNAL_SENSORS_BSEC_TEMPERATURE_OFFSET
-   This option configures BSEC temperature offset in degree celsius multiplied by 100.
+   This option configures BSEC temperature offset in degree Celsius multiplied by 100.

 Module states
 *************

 The sensor module has an internal state machine with the following states:

-* ``STATE_INIT`` - The initial state of the module in which it awaits its initial configuation from the data module.
+* ``STATE_INIT`` - The initial state of the module in which it awaits its initial configuration from the data module.
 * ``STATE_RUNNING`` - The module is initialized and can be queried for sensor data.
 It will also send :c:enum:`SENSOR_EVT_MOVEMENT_DATA_READY` on movement.
 * ``STATE_SHUTDOWN`` - The module has been shut down after receiving a request from the utility module.